pangpang20/gaussdb-python/docs/api/connections.rst

         .. warning::

-            The `!cancel()` method is implemented using the :pq:`PQcancel` function, which is deprecated since PostgreSQL 17, and has a few
+            The `!cancel()` method is implemented using the :pq:`PQcancel` function, which is deprecated since GaussDB, and has a few
             shortcomings:

             - it is blocking even on async connections,